-1 breathing, learning and working.
+- (d) "Major life activities" includes functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.

 - (e) "Member of the military" means a member of the armed forces or national guard on active duty or a member of an active reserve unit in the armed forces or national guard.

 - (f) "Physical or mental impairment" means the following:

 - (1) Any physiological disorder or condition, cosmetic disfigurement or anatomical loss substantially affecting one or more of the following body systems:

 - (A) Neurological;

 - (B) musculoskeletal;

-- (C) special sense organs;
+- 13 (C) special sense organs;

 - (D) respiratory, including speech organs;

-- (E) cardiovascular;
+- 15 (E) cardiovascular;

 - (F) reproductive;

-- 15 (G) digestive;
+- 17 (G) digestive;

 - (H) genitourinary;

-- 17 (I) hemic and lymphatic;
+- (I) hemic and lymphatic;

 - (J) skin; or

-- 19 (K) endocrine; or
+- 21 (K) endocrine; or

 - (2) any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness and specific learning disabilities.

-The term "physical or mental impairment" includes, but is not limited to, such diseases and conditions as orthopedic, visual, speech and hearing impairment conditions and diseases, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, intellectual disability and emotional illness.
+- The term "physical or mental impairment" includes, but is not limited to, such diseases and conditions as-orthopedic, visual, speech and hearing impairment conditions and diseases {visual,} language and hearing disorders, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, intellectual disability and emotional illness.

-- 28 (g) "Protected consumer" means:
+- (g) "Protected consumer" means:

-- 29 (1) An elder person;
+- 31 (1) An elder person;

 - (2) a disabled person;

-- 31 (3) a veteran;
+- 33 (3) a veteran;

 - (4) the surviving spouse of a veteran;

 - (5) a member of the military; and

 - (6) an immediate family member of a member of the military.

-- (h) "Substantially limits" means:
+- 37 (h) "Substantially limits" means:

 - (1) Unable to perform a major life activity that the average person in the general population can perform; or

 - (2) significantly restricted as to the condition, manner or duration under which an individual can perform a particular major life activity as compared to the condition, manner or duration under which the average person in the general population can perform that same major life activity.
-Minor temporary ailments or injuries shall not be considered physical or

-- 43 mental impairments-which that substantially limit a person's major life
+Minor temporary ailments or injuries shall not be considered physical or mental impairments-which that substantially limit a person's major life activities.

-activities.
 Minor temporary ailments include, but are not limited to, colds, influenza or sprains or minor injuries.